951 204 783 | WA +34 636 921 236 reservations@aloratur.com

 • Benefits :

-• Highly rich in antioxidants, especially betalains, which help combat oxidative damage and improve cardiovascular health.
+• Highly rich in antioxidants, especially betalains, which help fight oxidative damage and improve cardiovascular health.

-• It contains iron, which promotes the production of hemoglobin and prevents anemia.
+• It contains iron, which promotes hemoglobin production and prevents anemia.

-• Strengthens the immune system and helps wound healing.
+• It strengthens the immune system and helps heal wounds.

 3. Yellow Fleshed Pitaya (Selenicereus megalanthus)